EESSI/docs/docs/support.md

 ## What do we not support

 We ask the users of EESSI to refrain from sending in issues that are specifically related to a bug in one of the softwares that EESSI provides.
-Instead please look at the support that is provided by the developers and community of the software in question.
+Instead please consult the support that is provided by the developers and community of the software in question.